IdoBar/par-spanner/README.md

 # wrap-a-blast
-A shell wrapper to split an input large FASTA file and then execute parallel processes of NCBI BLAST, with GNU parallel
+A shell wrapper to split a large input FASTA file and then execute parallel processes of NCBI BLAST, with GNU parallel

 ### Requirments
 The following software need to be installed and accessible from the command line (in the user `$PATH` variable):